-The UCF will automatically be read by the tools.
-It is possible to navigate to a different UCF in the Implementation User Conatraints File window
+The UCF will be automatically read by the tools.
+It is possible to navigate to a different UCF in the Implementation User Constraints File window.

 Implement the design by double clicking on Implement Design.
 When there is a green tick next to Implement Design the design has completed the implementation stage.
-For timing report manually run the Timing Report section.
+For timing report expand the Generate Timing branch and double click on Timing Report.

 Note: A green tick means that the design ran through without any warnings.
 A yellow exclamation may mean that there is a warning in one of the reports.
-A common warning, that can be safely ignored in CPLD designs, is that an "fpga\don't\touch" attribute has been applied to an instance.
+A common warning, which can be safely ignored in CPLD designs, is that an "fpga_don't_touch" attribute has been applied to an instance.
 If the design procedure outlined in this example has been followed, there should be no errors or warnings.